neondatabase/website/content/docs/connect/connect-from-any-app.md

 A password is provided for the initial database user that was created when you created your Neon project.
 A password is also also provided when you create a new database user.
 If you have misplaced a password, refer to [Users](tbd) for password reset instructions.

-## Applications and framework connection examples
+## Application and framework connection examples

 The **Connection Details** widget on the **Neon Dashboard** provides connection examples for different languages and frameworks, constructed for the branch, database, and user that you select.
 Click **connection examples**  in the **Connection Details** widget to view or copy them.

 ![Connection details widget](./images/code_connection_examples.png)

+Connection examples for various languages and frameworks are also provided in our *Guides* section.